athal7/thermos/README.md

 - Cache is only as stale as your background workers' latency
 - No need to worry about slow cold-cache operations (unless your cache store fails)

+## Prerequisites

+Make sure that you have configured [Rails' Cache Store](https://guides.rubyonrails.org/caching_with_rails.html#configuration) to allow shared cache access across processes (i.e. not MemoryStore, and ideally not FileStore).

-## Examples
+## Example Usage

 In these examples any changes to a category, it's category items, or it's products will trigger a rebuild of the cache for that category.

 ### keep_warm

 With `keep_warm`, the cached content is defined along with the cache block and dependencies definition.
-This is the simplest implementation, but does not work for all cases (e.g. using separate process for background jobs with ActiveJob)—see the next section about fill/drink for these cases.
+This is the simplest implementation, *but is only compatible with the [Active Job Inline Adapter](https://api.rubyonrails.org/classes/ActiveJob/QueueAdapters/InlineAdapter.html)*.
+See the next section about fill/drink for compatibility with other Active Job Adapters.

 *API Controller*